The Light That Failed: Publication history

-The Light That Failed was initially set to be first published by John W. Lovell in New York but it was delayed, allowing for Lippincott's Magazine to publish it first in January 1891.
+The Light That Failed was initially set to be published first by John W. Lovell in New York, but it was delayed, allowing for Lippincott's Magazine to publish it first in January 1891.
 The novel, Kipling's first, was published in four different versions over a period of two years.
 The Lippincott edition had twelve chapters and a happy ending.
-However, Kipling had originally written a fifteen-chapter version that ended with Dick's death.
+Kipling, however, had originally written a fifteen-chapter version that ended with Dick's death.
 Deciding that this would be too sad for public consumption, he changed it to end with the protagonists' engagement.
 Lippincott paid Kipling $800 for the novel.

 The fifteen-chapter edition would later be published as a hardback "Standard edition" by MacMillan with a prefatory note that stated: "...
 The Light That Failed as it was originally conceived by the Writer."
-It is believed that Kipling's mother had pressed to release the happy ending which Kipling later regretted, leading to the note in the "Standard edition" of the novel.
+It is believed that Kipling's mother had pressed to release the happy ending, which Kipling later regretted, leading to the note in the "Standard edition" of the novel.